datahub/developmentsDatabase-frontend/README.md

 ## devtracker-ui
-Front-end of Daykin's Development Tracker
+Front-end for Daykin's Development Tracker
+- add #fresh to the url to fetch new data, otherwise data is cached for an hour

 Open a console session in the project folder: